briandrum/codes.forchagrin.com/_chapters/chapter-129-police-department.md

 Police Department.

-2. _(b)_ **Guidelines.** The Application drafted by the Chief of Police must compy with the following guidelines:
+2. _(b)_ **Guidelines.** The Application drafted by the Chief of Police must comply with the following guidelines:

     1. _(1)_ Applications must be filled out in ink and handwritten.
 Illegible applications shall be rejected.\